-- Additional Titles Chair, Department of Journalism
+- Title Chair, Department of Journalism

-- Office Room 131
+- Office 640 Commonwealth Ave., Room 131

-- Education BA, MA, Indiana University
+- Education B.A., Indiana University

-PhD, University of Oklahoma
+PhD., The University of Oklahoma

-William McKeen is the author of seven books and the editor of four more, including Mile Marker Zero (Crown, 2011), a non-fiction narrative about Key West; Outlaw Journalist (W.W.
-Norton, 2008), a biography of Hunter S. Thompson; Highway 61 (W.W.
+William McKeen is the author of eight books and the editor of four more, including Outlaw Journalist (W.W.
+Norton, 2008), a biography of Hunter S. Thompson; Mile Marker Zero (Crown, 2011), a non-fiction narrative about Key West; Everybody Had an Ocean (Chicago Review Press, 2017), a nonfiction narrative about the intersection of music and crime in Los Angeles during the 1960s.; Highway 61 (W.W.
 Norton, 2003), a memoir of a 6,000-mile road trip with his teenage son; and two anthologies, Rock and Roll is Here to Stay (W. W. Norton, 2000) and Literary Journalism: A Reader (Wadsworth, 2000).McKeen also produced an anthology about Florida, where he spent most of his life.
 Homegrown in Florida (University Press of Florida, 2012) celebrates childhood in the Sunshine State.
 In addition to writing two stories in the collection, McKeen gathered contributions from Carl Hiaasen, Michael Connelly, Kristin Harmel, Fabiola Santiago and Tom Petty.

 Before beginning his teaching career, he worked for several newspapers and magazines, including The Saturday Evening Post, The American Spectator, The Courier-Journal (Louisville, Ky.), The Palm Beach (Fla.)
 Post and The Tampa Bay (Fla.)
 Times.